 In 1892 the government gazetted a parcel of land as a site for a town hall.
 The site was a block of land on the north side of Elder St, which was split – the western half reserved for a town hall, and the new Mechanics’ Institute was built on the eastern half in 1894.
 The map below from 1906 shows the “Town Hall” site on the left on block 856, and the Mechanics’ Institute on the right on block 330.
 Note how the non-consecutive numbering gives a clue that the block was subdivided.

 Unsurprisingly, given the bankruptcy of the council over the electric lighting scheme and its continuing financial indebtedness, there was never any possibility of building a new town hall.
 In 1910 there was some discussion in council about using the Elder St block of land for a public pound.
 In 1926 the town hall site was re-gazetted as a council depot and storage area.

-Subsequently the council depot on the north side of Elder Street was sold off in 1940, and the council chambers building on the corner of Morehead and Elder Streets became the Lambton branch library in February 1950, and continues to be used for this purpose to the present day.
+The building became the Lambton branch library in February 1950, and continues to be used for this purpose to the present day.

 Timeline of events

 |Article Date Event Date||Notes|

 |Incorporation of Lambton Municipality. |